Redirect route control interface showing 301, 302, and 404 states moving across a live path

 Redirect Integrity

-Control final destination, hop count, parameter survival, and post-launch route drift before live links start slowing users or corrupting attribution.
+Control final destination, hop count, parameter survival, and post-launch route drift before live links start slowing users, dropping signals, or corrupting attribution.

 Route control